DaveStutler/G9/README.md

 help with our analysis.
 Some interesting trends we noticed on these graphs were a small variance along the axis for pions and deuteron and proton minus distributions and logarithmic correlations with other distributions.

-## Data Preprocessing
+## Data Preprocessing (steps)
-### Aug.
-25th
-Our next step in our data preprocessing is to compress the size of our matrices by removing excess zeros from both ends of the distributions and zoning in on the larger numerical values.
-We will also indentify the peak values in the gaussian distributions contrast the deviations with the ideal gaussian.

-### Sept.
-1st
-While the next step in our preprocessing plan involved making our matrices dense (i.e. "zooming into meaningful data") for the purpose of making our neural net run faster, we instead decided to go with an alternative approach.
-From our last milestone, we were able to extract 14 1000x1000 matrices such that:
-1. rows correspond to position
-1. columns correspond to change in energy over distance (equates to Stopping power)
-1. values correspond to the number of decayed particles that were detected at that Stopping Power and Position

-As we have now developed a better understanding of what the matrices represent, we believe it is more beneficial for us to convert these matrices into tabular data form as it is something we are all more familiar and comfortable working with.
-However, for the final project, we entend to use a convolutional neural network on the matrices

-Before creating this `.csv` file, we first one-hot encoded our `linear` and `circular` features.
-After doing so, we  then actually began the process of creating the dataframe columns (i.e. converting the matrices), which consisted of the positions, stopping power, the detection number for different particle types, and the one hot encoded columns representing circular and linear collider types.
-This process involved the challenge of trying to extract only the most useful parts of each matrix so that the size did not get too overwhelmingly large, while still keeping the rows and columns between matrices exactly the same indexes so that we could merge them into a dataframe smoothly based on the position and stopping power columns.

-After each matrix was converted into a tabular dataform, we then merged each of them into a single tabular dataframe, after which we normalized all features before beginning training and testing of our model.
-We normalized the circular data and the linear data seperately because the circular data on average had many more detections then linear, and we did not want this to bias our model.
-The circular data came from a differenrt root file where its likely more events were run, causing the circular data to have higher counts.
-A model that trained on this data would not have generalized to the real world, so we scaled all columns seperately for circular and linear collider types.
+1. Analyze original linear and circular `.root` files to determine which features coincide in both files
+1. Convert 14 1000x1000 matrices into tabular data form
+    1. One-hot encode our `linear` and `circular` features
+    1. Create single dataframe columns for each of the 14 1000x1000 matrices
+    1. Concatenate single columns into 1 tabular dataframe
+        1. columns consist of position, stopping power, and then all other different features
+1. Generate normalized `.csv` files
+    1. Normalize `circular` and `linear` elements separately
+    1. Split `train` and `test` sets 80:20 ratio
+    1. Normalize `train` and `test` sets separately
+    1. Create `X_train`, `y_train`, `X_test`, `y_test` splits and create `.csv` files for each.

 ## Model 1: Binary Classification - Linear vs. Circular Collisions
 ### Description
-In hopes of predicting the type of collider, either circular or linear, we use a 4-layers ANN to predict the type that we one-hot encoded during our pre-processing phrase.
+In hopes of predicting the type of collider, either circular or linear, we use a 6-layers ANN to predict the type that we one-hot encoded during our pre-processing phase.
 This feed forward neural net base on the selected features of the particles to classify.
-* Given that we have large amounts of datapoints in our HolyGrail.csv, we use Relu activation functions for efficent runtime.
-We also use Sigmoid activation function to classify the 2 groups, and use Binary Logarithmic Loss function to update our model weights and bias.
+* Architecture: we use Relu activation functions for efficent runtime.
+We also use Sigmoid activation function in our output layer to classify the 2 groups, and use Binary Logarithmic Loss function to update our model weights and bias.
 We split our dataset into 90:10 of propotion, with linear and circular columns as our target and every other columns as our features.
 * We check the MSE and accurary_score for performance, as well as illustrating the classification report on our result.

 ## Model 2: Linear Regression - Predicting the Stopping Power and Position
 ### Description
+To increase the complexity of our project, we decided to make an attempt at using counts of particles detected to predict stopping power and position.
+To do this, we use build a 5-layer linear regression ANN model.
+* Architecture: In our 1st hidden layer we use a linear activation function than then feeds its outputs into the 2nd hidden layer which uses a LeakyRelu activation functions with a learning rate of 0.01 (the 3rd and 4th hidden layers follow this same architecture).
+The output layer makes use of a linear activation function.
+To update our model weights and bias, we  use the MSE loss function.
+* We check the MSE and accurary_score for performance, as well as illustrating the classification report on our result.

 ## Model 3: SVM -
 ### Description